francis-clairicia/EasyNetwork/docs/source/howto/tcp_clients.rst

 ------

-The basics
+The Basics
 ==========

-The protocol object
+The Protocol Object
 -------------------

 The TCP clients expect a :class:`.StreamProtocol` instance to communicate with the remote endpoint.